mprotas1/mprotas1/README.md

 - 👋 Hi, I’m @mprotas1
-- :coffee: Junior Java Developer
+- :coffee: Junior Java Developer at Transition Technologies PSC Poland
 - 🏙 Living in Szczecin, Poland
 - 🏫 Currently studying at Maritime University in Szczecin (Masters' degree on IT field)